I-4, EXIT 108s onramp I-4S: To Valdez, Deltona FL

 According to Smithsonian Magazine, “Although neither side achieved decisive or lasting military gain, the War of 1812 did have beneficial consequences for the United States.
 The nation emerged stronger at least internationally.
 No matter how poorly prepared the United States had been, the government’s readiness to take up arms against a mighty foe substantially enhanced American prestige abroad.
 Former President Thomas Jefferson said the war demonstrated that “our government can stand the shock of war.”
 Delaware Senator James Bayard expressed a commonly held sentiment when he vowed: “It will be a long time before we are disturbed again by any of the powers of Europe.”

+Indeed, within a decade, President Madison’s successor, James Monroe, formulated the Monroe Doctrine, which put “European powers” on notice that the United States would tolerate no further colonization in the “American continents.”
 From skirmishes with European powers trying to run un-taxed cargo into the United States to the Russians placing Missiles in Cuba, America has been the police man of the Western Hemisphere.
 Good or bad, no world Wars have happened here under this “Pax Americana”.

-From the harbor above you, ripples went out into the world.
+On this day in 1814, from the harbor above you, ripples went out into the world.
 The United States had come of age.